Munjya (film)

-Munjya is a 2024 Indian Hindi-language comedy horror film directed by Aditya Sarpotdar and starring Abhay Verma, Sharvari, Sathyaraj and Mona Singh.
+Munjya is a 2024 Indian Hindi-language comedy horror film directed by Aditya Sarpotdar, written by Niren Bhatt, and produced by Dinesh Vijan and Amar Kaushik.
+The film stars Abhay Verma, Sharvari, Sathyaraj and Mona Singh.
 The titular character was entirely created using CGI.
 Produced by Amar Kaushik and Dinesh Vijan under Maddock Films, it is the third installment in the Maddock Horror Comedy Universe and focuses on the legend of Munjya, inspired by Indian folklore and mythology.

 Munjya was theatrically released worldwide on 7 June 2024, garnering mixed-to-positive reviews from critics.
 The film emerged as a sleeper hit, grossing ₹132.13 crore worldwide against a production cost of ₹30 crore, becoming the eighth highest-grossing Hindi film of 2024.
 At the 70th Filmfare Awards, the film won the award for Best Special Effects.

 Plot

 In 1952, in a village in Konkan, a boy named Gotya is obsessed with Munni, a neighbour seven years older than him.
-After a failed attempt to harm her suitor, he undergoes his mundan ceremony while Munni is married off.
-Desperate to marry her, Gotya decides to perform a human sacrifice ritual under a peepal tree in the Chetukwadi forest, using his sister Gita as the intended victim.
+After a failed attempt to harm her suitor, he undergoes his munja ceremony while Munni is married off.
+Desperate to marry her, Gotya decides to perform a human sacrifice ritual beneath a peepal tree in the Chetukwadi forest, using his sister Gita as the intended victim.
 However, Gita escapes, and Gotya accidentally kills himself.
 His remains are buried beneath the tree to contain his vengeful spirit, which manifests as a supernatural entity called Munjya.

-In present-day Pune, timid young Bittu works at his mother Pammi's beauty salon and shares a close bond with his grandmother, Gita.
+In present-day Pune, the timid young Bittu works at his mother Pammi's beauty salon and shares a close bond with his grandmother, Gita.
 Heartbroken by the engagement of his childhood friend and crush, Bela, to her English companion Kuba, Bittu and his family travel to their ancestral village for his cousin Rukku's wedding.
-There, Bittu overhears a conversation between Gita and his uncle Balu about his late father's mysterious death linked to the haunted peepal tree.
+There, Bittu overhears a conversation between Gita and his uncle Balu about his late father's mysterious death, which is linked to the haunted peepal tree.
 Disturbed, Bittu visits the tree and inadvertently releases Munjya.
 Gita saves Bittu but is killed in the process.

-Back in Pune, Munjya begins haunting Bittu, insisting he arrange a marriage with Munni or else Pammi will be harmed.
-Bittu confides in his cousin Spielberg, and the two learn from Rukku that Munni is Bela’s wheelchair-bound grandmother.
-Upon seeing Bela, who resembles a young Munni, Munjya shifts his obsession to her, planning to marry her by performing a ritual that involves transferring his soul into a goat (Parakāyapraveśa) and sacrificing Bela under the same tree.
+Back in Pune, Munjya begins haunting Bittu, insisting that he arrange a marriage with Munni or Pammi will be harmed.
+Bittu confides in his cousin Spielberg, and the two learn from Rukku that Munni is Bela’s wheelchair-using grandmother.
+Upon seeing Bela, who resembles a young Munni, Munjya shifts his obsession to her, planning to marry her by performing a ritual that involves transferring his soul into a goat (Parakāyapraveśa) and sacrificing Bela beneath the same tree.